 Nathan struggles and feels uncomfortable when having to reassure the attendees at the conference with his speech-making.
-Priya is there to reassure him when he has to gain people’s confidence here.
+Priya is there to reassure him when he has to gain people’s confidence in this.

 The purpose of the conference at the Tech Tower is to find a way to counter the growing threat from the Mother Earth group.
 It seems pretty serious when the Mother Earth group’s campaign increases.

-Colin Devis and Paul Bailey get left behind by the way to man the Star Cops operations at Moonbase.
-But they do get a piece of the action later on when they investigate a strange incident on an outpost.
+By the way, Colin Devis and Paul Bailey get left behind to man the Star Cops operations at Moonbase.
+But they do get a piece of the action later on when they investigate a strange incident at an outpost.